RP

 Match package size to the recipe

-Very ripe bananas (about 1 1/4 cups mashed), unsalted butter, and granulated sugar may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Very ripe bananas (about 1 1/4 cups mashed), unsalted butter, and granulated sugar may come in larger containers than needed; confirm amounts before buying backups.

 Cost control